 A tar file, also known as a tarball, is a collection of files and directories wrapped up into one single file.
 This best way to package multiple files or directories without compressing.
 A tar file always retains file structure and can preserve metadata.
 You can also create a compressed tar file typically suffixed with .tar.gz (gzip) or .tar.bz2 (bzip2).
 This is commonly known as an archive file ( can be an uncompressed file as well).
 Helps easy storage and transfer.

-The tar command is used in Linux to create compressed or uncompressed archives containing a set of files or a single file.
-The tar utility can create
+The tar short for Tape Archive (.tar) is used in Linux to create archive files.
+This could compressed or uncompressed file.

 tar [options][archive-file] [file or directory to be archived]

 [options]: The operation mode and options you want to use, like

 [archive-file]: The name of the archive you are creating or extracting.

 [file or directory to be archived]: The file or directory that you want to archive or extract.